Circuit of the Americas: Construction

 In a news conference on July 27, 2010, Tavo Hellmund announced plans to build the track on about 890 acre of undeveloped land in southeastern Travis County.
 The majority of the site had been planned to be developed into a residential subdivision called "Wandering Creek".
 In the same news conference, Hellmund also revealed that Texas billionaire Red McCombs was the project's largest investor.

 The circuit homologation design was submitted to the FIA in Geneva for approval on December 17, 2010.
 HKS, Inc. and Tilke Engineers & Architects designed the track, and Austin Commercial, a subsidiary of Austin Industries, was the general contractor.
+The Grand Plaza, Observation Structure, Tower Amphitheater, and Main Grandstand were designed by Austin-based architectural firm Miró Rivera Architects.

 Construction began on December 31, 2010, and was due to be complete by June 2012.
 Following a stop-work order in December 2011, the completion date was revised to August.
 The first tasks were building the silt fences, taking core samples, and shredding existing vegetation.

 On January 21, 2011, a $900,000 check was posted with Travis County that permitted grading to begin.
 The money was to be used to restore the land if the U.S. Federal Emergency Management Agency (FEMA) declined to allow the project to move forward because part of the site lies in a floodplain.
 FEMA issued a letter on June 28, 2011, stating the project meets its floodplain management criteria.

 In January 2012, Travis County announced that Elroy Road—one of the two primary public access roads to the circuit—would receive an upgrade to handle the increased volume of incoming traffic, but not before the running of the 2012 race.
 At the time of the announcement, the unstable clay soils under the road surface had caused Elroy Road to gradually buckle and shift, necessitating the upgrade.

-On June 13, 2012, Charlie Whiting—the FIA-appointed Race Director for Formula One—declared himself satisfied with the circuit's construction, scheduling a final pre-race inspection of the circuit for September 25, sixty days before the first race, which the circuit later passed.
+On June 13, 2012, Charlie Whiting—the FIA-appointed Race Director for Formula 1—declared himself satisfied with the circuit's construction, scheduling a final pre-race inspection of the circuit for September 25, sixty days before the first race, which the circuit later passed.
 To ensure the demanding FIA specifications for the track were met, GPS-based 3D paving equipment was used on the asphalt paving and milling machines.
 The first layer of asphalt was completed on August 3, 2012.
 Construction began laying the final layer of asphalt on August 14, and was finished on September 21.
 The track was officially opened on October 21, with Mario Andretti running the ceremonial first laps in a Lotus 79, the car he drove when he became the last American to win the World Drivers' Championship in 1978.
-The Grand Plaza, Observation Structure, Tower Amphitheater, and Main Grandstand were designed by Austin-based architectural firm Miró Rivera Architects.